What other tourists said about Merdeka Square

 Regarded as the country’s most prestigious private club, the Royal Selangor Club is also known as The Spotted Dog and it’s once the focus of colonial life in Kuala Lumpur.

 This building is one of the most photographed buildings in Malaysia due to its unique Moorish-style architecture which dates back to 1897.
 The building dominate the eastern side of Merdeka Square and it now houses a division of the Malaysian High Court.
-It’s a must-see place which you must not miss in your tour Kuala Lumpur itinerary.
+It’s a must-see place which you must not miss in your KL travel itinerary.

 Masjid Jamek is also known as the Friday Mosque.
 The mosque was rich in history as it was build in 1909 and it’s one of the oldest surviving mosques in Kuala Lumpur.

 The central market was once the city’s main fresh produce market.
 But it’s now a one stop center where the Indian, Chinese and Malay ethnic art and craft shops are housed.